-Today, increased protectionism between the US and China such as the 2018-2019 trade war poses a short-term economic risk.
-This risk nevertheless is likely to be at least partly priced into local stock markets, while the longer-term strategic reasons for investing in the region remain intact.
-Despite trade tensions, Emerging Asia remains on track to deliver more than three times the growth rate of developed economies in the coming years7.
-The region is now set to regain its status as the world's primary economic zone.
-As can be seen in Figure 2, this is nothing new - it is a return to the economic status quo up until the mid-19th century.
-Economic outlook and valuation In the last few years, lower interest rates have eased pressure on Asia's borrowers whilst its conservative exposure to foreign-held debt has improved sovereign credit ratings.
-Meanwhile, less cyclical valuation measures show Emerging Asian markets to be relatively inexpensive.
-To add to this investor-friendly backdrop, the region's income gap with the West continues to narrow and personal income and spending is growing8.
-This is why the region is driving growth in another of our investment themes: eCommerce.
-Most importantly for investors, it is also why equity market returns for Emerging Asia could potentially outperform global equity returns over the next 10 years (Figure 3).
-Figure 2: Asia's return to economic dominance Share of world GDP at PPP (\$)
+Protectionism between the US and China remains a short-term economic risk.
+A Democrat Presidency is unlikely to see a full return to pre-2016 relations between the two countries.
+Markets nevertheless have learnt to live with trade tensions which are likely priced into local stock markets.
+The longer term strategic reasons for investing in the region remain intact.
+Emerging Asia remains on track to deliver more than three times the growth rate of developed economies in the coming years8.
+The region is now set to regain its status as the world's primary economic zone, a return to the economic status quo up until the mid-19th century.
+Economic outlook In the last few years, lower interest rates have eased pressure on Asia's borrowers whilst its conservative exposure to foreign-held debt has improved sovereign credit ratings.
+To add to this investor-friendly backdrop, the region's income gap with the West continues to narrow and personal income and spending is growing.
+Most importantly for investors, it is also why equity market returns for Emerging Asia could potentially outperform global equity returns over the next 10 years as the region will remain the most dynamic part of the global economy as the world's GDP and capital pivots there (Figure 3).
+Figure 2: The dawn of a new free trading zone A major step forward for economic integration in the region

+Source: Rothschild & Co, Bloomberg

-Source: Angus Maddison, HS-7 The World Economy, 1950-2001 Figure 3: EM Asia's potential equity returns Reasonable 10-year expectations of annualised returns (USD)
+Figure 3: EM Asia's potential equity returns

+Reasonable 10-year expectations of annualised returns (USD)